 - 2009-2010: High school biology teacher at Det Frie Gymnasium, Copenhagen, Denmark

-- Member of the national board of the Danish Society for Nature Conservation, largest Danish NGO with more than 130,000 members
+- Member of board of governors of the Danish Society for Nature Conservation, largest Danish NGO with more than 130,000 members (since 2009)

 - Conservation Science Group: